miamtech/mealz-documentation/docs/web_ssr/main-features/meals-planner.md

   - Provides actions to **see the menu** and **add recipes from the catalog**
 - **Your current menu**: the menu panel is shown with the list of recipes in the menu and the primary footer (CTA + budget when available).

-The current menu web component keeps the URL in sync using the query parameter:
+The current menu web component keeps the URL in sync via the `view` query parameter:

 - `?view=recipe`: show suggestions
 - `?view=menu`: show the menu